IBA Site Criteria

 Sites may be protected or unprotected, public or private.
 The sites may vary in size but are usually discrete and distinguishable in character, habitat, or ornithological importance from surrounding areas.
 Site boundaries may be either natural (e.g., rivers, watersheds) or human-made (e.g., roads, property boundaries).
 In general, an IBA should exist as an actual or potential protected area or should have the potential to be specifically managed for bird conservation.

 An IBA, whenever possible, should be large enough to supply all or most of the needs of birds during the season for which the IBA is important.
-(Not all IBAs, such as "flyover" sites for raptors, can or will meet this last definition.)
+Not all IBAs can or will meet this last definition—for example, "flyover" sites for raptors.